Tesfamichael-G/OOP/README.md

 - *Java 2: The Complete Reference* — Herbert Schildt
 - *Core Java Volume I: Fundamentals* — Cay S. Horstmann & Gary Cornell

+👨‍🏫 Teaching & Learning Methods
+Lectures
+Tutorials
+Laboratory exercises
+Assignments
+Semester project
+🤝 Contributing
+This repository is maintained by the Department of Electrical and Computer Engineering, Jigjiga University.
+For corrections or suggestions, please open an issue or submit a pull request.

 ---

 ## 🚀 Getting Started